 Setting Up Apache WebDAV on Ubuntu 24.04

-WebDAV, which stands for Web-based Distributed Authoring and Versioning, is an extension of the HTTP protocol that allows users to edit and manage files on remote web servers collaboratively.
+WebDAV (Web-based Distributed Authoring and Versioning) is a set of extensions to the Hypertext Transfer Protocol (HTTP) that allows users to collaboratively edit and manage files remotely on a web server.

 Set up Apache WebDAV